Insuring and shipping a luxury watch: Complete guide 2026

 • Flat-rate insurance: maximum reimbursement of ~€3.68

-• Ad Valorem Insurance: €12,000 in full compensation
+• Ad Valorem Insurance: €12,000 in full coverage

-How Your Shipment Insurance Works
+How Your Shipping Insurance Works

 Key steps:

-1. Declaration of actual value before shipment
+1. Declaration of actual value prior to shipment

-2. Premium payment (0.5% to 2% depending on the solution)
+2. Premium payment (0.5% to 2%, depending on the plan)

 3. Automatic coverage for loss, theft, and damage

-Comparison of Parcel Insurance Options
+A Comparison of Parcel Insurance Options

 As a professional watchmaker selling luxury watches, you have three options for insuring your shipments during delivery:

-Criteria Carrier Carrier Claisy (Watch Dealer Offer)
+Criterion Carrier Carrier Claisy (Watch Dealer Offer)

 💰Cost1–2%Included (very high)0,60%

-🎯Watch Cover⚠️ Often Excluded✅ Total✅ Total & Specific
+🎯Watches⚠️ Often Excluded✅ Total✅ General & Specific

-⏱️Compensation period30-90 daysVariable48-72 hours
+⏱️Compensation Timeline30-90 daysVariable48-72 hours

 ⚙️SimplicityComplexVery complexMaximum

-The key point to remember: even when watches are technically "covered" by a Carrier, the Limits dramatically insufficient for the watch market.
-The average basket for a second-hand watch exceeds €8,000 .
-The bestCarrier Limit Carrier €2,500.
-That's a coverage gap of at least €5,500 on an average-value watch .
+The key takeaway: even when watches are technically "covered" by an Carrier, the Limits woefully inadequate for the watch market.
+The average price of a pre-owned watch exceeds €8,000 .
+The highestCarrier Limit Carrier €2,500.
+That leaves a coverage gap of at least €5,500 for a watch of average value.

-The trap of the declaration of value
+The Pitfall of the Declaration of Value

-Exact declaration: you pay a premium (usually 1-2% of the declared amount), and you are covered up to the declared value—but always within the Carrier Limit .
-For a watch worth €8,000, you are actually covered for a maximum of €2,500.
+Accurate declaration: You pay a premium (usually 1–2% of the declared amount), and you are covered up to the declared value, but always subject to the Carrier Limit .

 Option 1: Carrier Insurance Carrier declared value)

-Advantages: easy to activate online, no external partners to manage, integrated into the shipping process.
+Advantages: Easy to activate online, no external partners to manage, integrated into the shipping process

-Disadvantages: Limit a maximum Limit €2,500, possible exclusions on watches and jewelry according to the terms and conditions, compensation period of 30 to 90 days, very strict packaging conditions (one refusal = €0 compensation).
+Disadvantages: Limit , possible exclusions for watches and jewelry depending on the Terms and Conditions, compensation processing time of 30 to 90 days, very strict packaging requirements (one refusal = €0 compensation)

-This is the only solution that meets all the requirements of the professional watch market:
+Ad Valorem insurance is the only solution that meets all the requirements of the professional watch market:

-• Coverage based on the actual declared value of the item, not its weight
+• Coverage based on the declared actual value of the item, not its weight

 • Limit : up to €100,000 per shipment

-• Fast compensation: 48-72 business hours (vs. 30-90 days for carriers)
+• Fast compensation: 48–72 business hours (vs. 30–90 days with carriers)

 Value of the Watch

-Insurance Claisy
+Insurance Costs in Claisy

 48,00 €

-Ensuring this shipment
+Insure this shipment

-4. How to pack and ship a luxury watch
+4. How to Pack and Ship a Luxury Watch

-The 3 fatal mistakes to avoid
+The 3 critical mistakes to avoid

-Step 1 - Internal protection:
+Step 1 - Internal Protection:

-Step 2 - Internal box:
+Step 2 - Inner box:

 Step 3 - Outer box: